eflamm-of-passion/notlelo-react-native/README.md

 - enter a new meal if wanted when taking a picture

 source of icons : www.svgrepo.com
-tool to create the logo : www.youidraw.com
+draw the logo : www.youidraw.com
+generate the app icon : https://easyappicon.com/